Breadcrumb

 Why patient-level data is important

-Why does HRSA need patient-level data?
+Why do you need patient-level data?

-De-identified patient-level data allows HRSA to cross-reference important factors that influence care-seeking behavior, care received, and patient health outcomes.
+De-identified patient-level data allows us to cross-reference important factors that influence care-seeking behavior, care received, and patient health outcomes.
 This information is becoming increasingly critical for advancing quality improvement and health outcomes for the Health Center Program, including tailoring technical assistance and funding opportunities.

-Collecting patient-level data is not an end to itself; it is the means to allow HRSA to better detect areas of opportunity within the program, track emerging and ongoing health trends, direct resources to where they matter most, and better engage in urgent or developing threats to poor health outcomes.
-Examples of how HRSA can use de-identified patient data to improve health outcomes and address health equity include:
+Collecting patient-level data is not an end to itself; it is the means to allow us to better detect areas of opportunity within the program, track emerging and ongoing health trends, direct resources to where they matter most, and better engage in urgent or developing threats to poor health outcomes.

 • Identify the specific needs, health outcomes, and interventions of value to special populations, and work collaboratively within HRSA and HHS to identify available supports and programs.
 For example, veterans experiencing homelessness often have unique health needs and may be eligible to receive support from programs designed to support this population.
-HRSA could better target resources to help those populations by understanding which health centers serve a significant portion of that population.
+We could better target resources to help those populations by understanding which health centers serve a significant portion of that population.
 However, currently, the UDS cannot show the number of patients who are both veterans AND experiencing homelessness within a health center’s patient population.

 • Collect “routine patient” indicators.
 Health outcomes of routine patients who visit a health center regularly may be different from patients who only visit a health center once.
 Patient-level data allows HRSA and health centers to analyze the two patient populations separately and address different trends and outcomes that may exist.